jacobbacker93/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By staying current, you can better understand the industry trends and develop the skills needed to succeed in your career.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, take a step back and analyze the issue.
 Break down the problem into smaller, more manageable pieces, then use critical thinking and creativity to come up with solutions.
 Practice debugging and refactoring code, which can help you identify and fix errors more efficiently.
 Finally, don't be afraid to ask for help or advice from others in the community.
 Learning from your peers and industry experts can greatly improve your skills and knowledge.

+# 2023-12-14
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
+It's often better to write clear, simple code first and optimize only when necessary.